ramkumarpj/Crowdfunding_ETL/README.md

 ## Run Insturctions

-* Open a terminal
-* Confirm condo version
-  conda --version
-* Confirm jupyter version
-  jupyter --version
-* Activate conda environment
-  conda activate dev
-* Launch Jupyter Notebook
-  jupyter notebook
-* Jupyter Notebook is opened in a browser
-  - Open "ETL_Mini_Project_RJothis_REsser.ipynb" file using Jupyter Notebook
+* Open [**ETL_Mini_Project_RJothis_REsser.ipynb**](./ETL_Mini_Project_RJothis_REsser.ipynb) file using Jupyter Notebook
   - Click on 'Cell > Run All' to run

-* Install [PostgreSQL](https://www.postgresql.org/) and [PgAdmin](https://www.pgadmin.org/), if it's not already installed
-* Launch PgAdmin
-* Connect to the PostgreSQL server instance
-* Create a new Database - crowdfunding_db
+  - This will create transformed csv files under 'Resources' folder

+* Use PostgreSQL database or any other relational database of your choice to create 'crowdfunding_db' database

 * Open a Query Tool for crowdfunding_db database

-* Run database/crowdfunding_db_schema.sql to create the tables
+* Run [crowdfunding_db_schema.sql](database/crowdfunding_db_schema.sql) to create the tables

-* Import data into each table from csv files under Resources directory
+* Import data into each table from csv files under Resources directory in the following order
+  1. ./Resources/category.csv
+  2. ./Resources/subcategory.csv
+  3. ./Resources/contacts.csv
+  4. ./Resources/campaign.csv

-* Open database/crowdfunding_db_analysis.sql using Query Tool and run the SQL queries to analyze the data
+* Open [crowdfunding_db_analysis.sql](./database/crowdfunding_db_analysis.sql) using Query Tool and run the SQL queries to analyze the data

 # Disclaimer
 This repo was published for educational purpose only.
 Copyright 2024 edX Boot Camps LLC.
 All rights reserved.